rur/good/README.md

 ### Overview

-The `good scaffold` command outputs files for a web server to a sub package of a Go project.
-It geared towards under-the-hood GUIs like admin tools, consoles and user dashboards.
+The `good scaffold` command outputs files for a web server to a sub package of a Go module.
+It geared towards embedded, under-the-hood apps like admin tools, consoles and user dashboards.

 Top-level pages are added to the site using the `good page` command, which has a [starter template](#Starter-Template) feature to speed-up development.
-The scaffold is designed to be integrated with the codebase of a typical web service or background daemon implemented in Go.
+The scaffold is designed to integrate well with the codebase of a typical web service or background daemon implemented in Go.

 #### TLDR; quickstart